NCEAS/metacat/docs/user/metacat/source/metacat-properties.rst

 Appendix: Metacat Properties
 ============================
-The most dynamic Metacat Properties are managed using Metacat's Configuration Interface (see :doc:`configuration`).
-These properties, as well as other, rarely modified ones can be found in the metacat.properties file.
-For more information about the properties, click one of the following:

-* Server Properties
-* Application Properties
-* Database Properties
-* Authorization and Authentication Properties
-* XML/EML Properties
+..
+Caution:: **Before making any changes to Metacat's properties files, it is highly recommended that you first read** :ref:`configuration-properties-overview`, for a detailed overview of how properties are used and updated in Metacat.

+In summary:

+    Metacat's configuration settings are located in two files:

+     * **metacat.properties:** a large, **non-editable** file, containing the **default** values for every single property recognized by Metacat, and

+     * **metacat-site.properties:** a smaller, **editable** file, containing only the values that need to be changed to override the defaults.

+    More-dynamic settings (such as authorization and database connection values) are managed with the Metacat Configuration utility (see :doc:`configuration`).
+Whenever these settings are changed from their defaults, the new values are automatically saved to **metacat-site.properties**.

+    More-static settings, which cannot be set via the Configuration utility, may also be changed in the **metacat-site.properties** file, either by editing existing property entries, or by adding them there if they do not already exist.
+    **metacat.properties:** should not be edited.

+.. contents:: The properties themselves are detailed below
+    :local:

 Server Properties
 -----------------
-All of Metacat's server properties are managed with the form-based configuration utility, though they can also be accessed More information on each is included below.
+All of Metacat's server properties are managed with the form-based configuration utility, though they can also be accessed directly by editing the ``metacat-site.properties`` file.

-Metacat Server Properties
+More information on each is included below.

 +---------------------------+------------------------------------------------------------------------------------------+------------------------+
 | Property                  | Description                                                                              | Example                |